Types of Winter Citrus Fruits in Canada

 Table 3: Shelf Life of Winter Citrus Fruits

-Cara cara oranges 1 week 2-3 weeks
+Cara cara oranges1 week2-3 weeks

 • Fun Ways to Enjoy Winter Citrus Fruits